 Subsequent monthly STEM enrichment activities will further challenge the girls to participate in a national sustainability competition for middle-schoolers, “Go Green Manufacturing,” sponsored by the Technology Student Association (http://www.tsaweb.org/middle-school-competitions).

-The third component of the program will involve the girls and their families, who will be invited to attend quarterly presentations by female STEM professionals on the Lynchburg College campus.
+The third component of the program will involve the girls and their families, who will be invited to attend quarterly presentations by female STEM professionals on the University of Lynchburg campus.

 Before the camp gets under way, Lynchburg’s Gamma Iota Omega Chapter of Alpha Kappa Alpha Sorority Inc. will be working with the students so they have a chance to become a cohesive group.